-Join our Labor & Employment Group, including speakers Marc Furman, Jonathan Landesman, Steven Williams, Christopher Carusone, and Joshua Brand for a seminar on the top labor and employment law issues impacting your business.
+Our Labor & Employment Group, including speakers Marc Furman, Jonathan Landesman, Steven Williams, Christopher Carusone, and Joshua Brand presented a seminar on the top labor and employment law issues impacting your business.

 |Wednesday, April 26, 2017